cara-tm/pat_public_bar/README.md

 # Changelog

+* 24th August 2017: v 0.3.7.
+Adds a link to the TXP community Forum.
+Improvements.
 * 18th July 2017: v 0.3.6.
-Add a preference radio button to disable this plugin.
+Adds a preference radio button to disable this plugin.
 * 17th July 2017: v 0.3.5.
 Removes a strong tag into the "Article" link.
 CSS improvements.
 * v 0.3.4.
 * 15th October 2015: v 0.3.3.
 New UI, better support for multisite installation and 3 new attributes for customization.